X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Results and discussion

-with fit parameters \(a\) and \(b\).
-To avoid any confusion: this fit function is identical to the solution of an isothermal Power-law fluid in a Poiseuille flow, but was chosen purely due to its ability to represent the data, analytical convenience and ease of interpretation with no deeper rheological considerations.
+with fit parameters \(a_{z}\) and \(b_{z}\).
+To avoid confusion, we note that this fitting function is identical to the solution for an isothermal power-law fluid in Poiseuille flow.
+However, it was chosen solely for its ability to represent the data, its analytical convenience, and ease of interpretation, with no deeper rheological implications.

-As demonstrated in Fig.~\ref{fig:fitparams} both fit parameters vary approximately linear along the flow direction, so \(u_{z}(r,z)\) is effectively known (see Appendix~\ref{sec:vel-grad} for details).
-A closer examination of the velocity profile at three positions along the flow (Fig.~\ref{fig:velocity_profile}) or via the color-coded velocity plot (Fig.~\ref{color-code}) reveals that the profile is nearly Newtonian at the lowest filament velocity.
+As demonstrated in Fig.~S5 both fit parameters vary approximately linearly along the flow direction, so \(u_{z}(r,z)\) is effectively known (see Appendix \ref{sec:vel-grad} for details).
+A closer examination of the velocity profile at three positions along the flow (Fig. \ref{fig:velocity_profile}(a) and (b)) or via the color-coded velocity plot (Fig.~S12) and the velocity gradients (Fig. \ref{fig:velocity_profile}(c)) reveals that the profile is nearly Newtonian at the lowest filament velocity.
 At higher filament velocities, however, the profile becomes increasingly plug-like and transitions to a parabolic shape when moving closer to the conical section.
-This deviation from Newtonian behavior is initially surprising, as the apparent shear rate, even at the highest filament velocity, \(\frac{4{Q}}{\pi R_o^3} = 10\,\mathrm{s}^{-1}\), remains below the critical shear rate \(\gamma_{c} \approx 13\,\mathrm{s}^{-1}\).
+Notably, varying the filament velocity alters the profile much more strongly than changing the heater temperature (Fig.~\ref{fig:Influence_of_heater_temp}).
+In fact, adjusting the heater setpoint between \SI{220}{\celsius} and \SI{260}{\celsius} yields velocity profiles that are barely distinguishable.